Tarka (film): Plot

-Cut to the present, Akshay disguising as Harish, a friend of Kumar, meets the mourners and appears to offer support to Sudha.
+At present, Akshay disguising as Harish, a friend of Kumar's, meets the mourners and appears to offer support to Sudha.
 Sudha receives phone calls from a person who demands a ransom from her husband's property that she inherits following his death, blackmailing her that he would otherwise report the matter of her killing and disposing of Kumar's corpse, to the police.
-The blackmailer directs her to come to a spot with an amount of ₹ 2 lakh.
+The blackmailer directs her to come to a spot with an amount of ₹ 2 lakhs.
 Pursued by the police, the blackmailer, who emerges to be Cowry, is arrested.
 Cowry reveals that he saw Sudha and Akshay throwing Kumar's corpse in the estate well and decided to blackmail Sudha.
-Following a further investigation at the crime scene, the investigating officer gets to know that the weapon used in the murder was a knife.
+Following a further investigation at the crime scene the investigating officer gets to know that the weapon used in the murder was a knife.
 Using this as evidence, he reveals the murderer as Akshay, who then confesses to his crime.
-Akshay narrates a story shown in a flashback sequence of his girlfriend Smitha, who was murdered by Kumar, after she humiliated him due to his irrational behaviour and blames Akshay for the murder.
+Akshay narrates a story of his girlfriend Smitha, who was murdered by Kumar, after she humiliated him due to his irrational behaviour and blames Akshay for the murder.
 A few days later, Akshay escapes from the prison and walks straight into Kumar's house where he kills him, thus avenging Smitha's death, Akshay seizes the opportunity of the ensuing drama in the house between Kumar and Sudha and slits Kumar's throat unseen by Sudha.
-Cut to the present, Akshay gets arrested along with Sudha and are being brought to jail by a police vehicle.
-The film ends with the Akshay tackling the cops out and escaping again.
+Akshay gets arrested along with Sudha and is brought to jail by a police vehicle.
+Akshay tackles the cops, escaping again.